 What you have below is our more encyclopedic blog, "Edifying Nonsense."

-Re arthropods: in fact, we had hived off verses about INSECTS, the most prevalent spineless creatures, and that poetic endeavour is gathered in separate blogposts, that you can get into HERE.
+We had hived off verses about INSECTS, the most prevalent spineless creatures, and that poetic endeavour is gathered in separate blogposts that you can get into HERE.
 So, follow the links, and enjoy.

 But there were lots of leftover interactions with various other groups of arthropods that you can read about in today's post.
 As usual, the illustrative photos were taken, unless otherwise specified, on Giorgio's i-phone 7 camera.
 The verses and supportive notes are derived from poems submitted to and edited on the collaborative humour-dictionary site, the Omnificent English Dictionary in Limerick Form.